maurilorenzo/RA_model/README.md

 Simulation of the evolution of the system and analysis of the steady state.
 Effects on the economy of different fiscal regimes are studied.

+To simulate the model run `main.md`

+For a in-depth analysis of the results see report2.doc